Freedom of religion in China: Islam

 In 2022, estimates suggest that 1.7% of the country's population is Muslim.
 According to a 2000 census, 96 percent of 20.3 million reported Muslims belong to three ethnic groups: Hui, Uyghur, and Kazakh.
 Most Hui Muslims live in Ningxia, Qinghai, and Gansu provinces, while Uyghur Muslims are predominantly found in Xinjiang.

 The state-run Islamic Association of China (IAC) oversees the practice of Islam, though many Muslims worship outside the state system.
 The IAC regulates the content of sermons and the interpretation of religious scripture, exercises control over the confirmation of religious leaders, and monitors overseas pilgrimages.
 In 2001, the IAC established a committee to ensure that scriptures were interpreted in a manner that would serve the interests of the Chinese government and the Communist Party.

 Authorities in Xinjiang impose rigid controls over religious expression, particularly over Uyghurs.
 Human rights reports indicate that crackdowns on religion are frequently integrated into security campaigns.
 Authorities monitor mosques, restrict the observation of Ramadan by government officials and students, and enact campaigns to prevent Uyghur men from wearing beards.
 In the past Uyghur Muslims who worship independently have been detained and charged with conducting "illegal religious activities".

 However, the suppression of the Uyghurs has more to do with the fact that they are separatists, rather than Muslims.
 China banned a book titled "Xing Fengsu" ("Sexual Customs") which insulted Islam and placed its authors under arrest in 1989 after protests in Lanzhou and Beijing by Chinese Hui Muslims, during which the Chinese police provided protection to the Hui Muslim protesters, and the Chinese government organized public burnings of the book.
 The Chinese government assisted them and gave into their demands because the Hui do not have a separatist movement, unlike the Uyghurs.
 Hui Muslim protesters who violently rioted by vandalizing property during the protests against the book were let off by the Chinese government and went unpunished while Uyghur protesters were imprisoned.

 Eid al-Adha at Jiangwan Mosque, Shanghai.

 In 2007, anticipating the coming "Year of the Pig" in the Chinese calendar, depictions of pigs were banned from CCTV "to avoid conflicts with ethnic minorities".
 This is believed to refer to China's population of 20 million Muslims (to whom pigs are considered "unclean").

-In response to the 2015 Charlie Hebdo shooting, Chinese state-run media attacked Charlie Hebdo for publishing the cartoons which insulted Muhammad, with the state-run Xinhua advocating limits on freedom of speech, while another state-run newspaper Global Times said the attack was "payback" for what it characterized as Western colonialism, and it also accused Charlie Hebdo of trying to incite a clash of civilizations.
+In response to the 2015 Charlie Hebdo shooting, Chinese state-run media attacked Charlie Hebdo for publishing the cartoons which insulted Muhammad, with the state-run Xinhua News Agency advocating limits on freedom of speech, while another state-run newspaper Global Times said the attack was "payback" for what it characterized as Western colonialism, and it also accused Charlie Hebdo of trying to incite a clash of civilizations.